anyscale/madewithml.github.io/docs/courses/mlops/infrastructure.md

 - ❌&nbsp; predictions can become stale if user develops new interests that aren’t captured by the old data that the current predictions are based on.
 - ❌&nbsp; input feature space must be finite because we need to generate all the predictions before they're needed for real-time.

+!!! question "Batch serving tasks"
+    What are some tasks where batch serving is ideal?

+    ??? quote "Show answer"
-> Recommend content that *existing* users will like based on their viewing history.

-New users may just receive some generic recommendations until we process their history the next day.
-Even if we're not doing batch serving, it might still be useful to cache very popular sets of input features so that we can serve those predictions faster.
+        Recommend content that *existing* users will like based on their viewing history.
+However, *new* users may just receive some generic recommendations based on their explicit interests until we process their history the next day.
+And even if we're not doing batch serving, it might still be useful to cache very popular sets of input features (ex. combination of explicit interests > recommended content) so that we can serve those predictions faster.

 ### Real-time serving